Am I a soletrader?

 Sole Traders have the highest entry rate of any other structure, and make up over 550,000 businesses in Australia.
-In this blog, we will explore what it means to have your own business and show you how to start a business as a sole trader.
+We'll explore what it means to have your own business and show you how to establish as a Sole Trader.

 - You are your own boss